Shadosky/leek_wars/AI_1.md

 	if (lineOfSight(path[movePoint], hisCell)) {
 		return movePoint;
 	} else {
-		// Todo check the other cells of the path for (var i = movePoint; i > 0 ; i--) {
+		// check the other cells of the path for (var i = movePoint; i > 0 ; i--) {
 			if (lineOfSight(path[i], hisCell)) {
 				return i;